Matthew Ebden: 2014

 Ebden played his first tournament on grass in London where he lost to Lukáš Lacko.
 Following this he played at the Topshelf Open where he defeated Adrian Mannarino before losing to 3rd seed and eventual champion Roberto Bautista Agut.
-Ebden then played at Wimbledon where he unluckily drew World number 9 and eventual semi-finalist Milos Raonic.
+Ebden then played at Wimbledon where he drew World number 9 and eventual semi-finalist Milos Raonic.
 He lost in straight sets.

 He contested the US Open where he defeated Tobias Kamke in the first round before losing to 26th seed Leonardo Mayer.

 Following a string of first round losses and injuries, Ebden finished the year ranked No. 231 in the world in singles and No. 89 in doubles.

 2015

 Ebden commenced the year attempting to qualify for the Australian Open but lost in round 1 to Matthias Bachinger.
 Ebden then competed in a series of Challenger events throughout February and March in Hong Kong, Burnie, Launceston, Shimadzu, Guangzhou, Shezhen and Israel with limited success.
-In April, Ebden made the quarter finals of the Batman Challenger in Turkey before three consecutive Challenger semi-finals in Santaizi, Karshi and Samarkand in May.
+In April, Ebden made the quarter-finals of the Batman Challenger in Turkey before three consecutive Challenger semi-finals in Santaizi, Karshi and Samarkand in May.
 These results boasted his ranking from low 300's to 206.
 In June, Ebden played in the United Kingdom on grass and made quarter final of the Manchester Challenger before winning the Surbiton Challenger the following week as an unseeded player and defeating 4 seeds along the way; including Denis Kudla in the final.
 The following week, Kudla got revenge, defeating Ebden made the final of Ilkley Challenger.
 These results were rewarded with a wild card into Wimbledon.
 At Wimbleon, Edben won his career-first main draw match defeating Blaž Rola in straight sets.
 Ebden lost to John Isner in round 2.

 Following this, Ebden continued his good form on the Challenger circuit, winning the Latrobe Challenger in November.
 Ebden finished the year with a ranking of 105.

 2016: Injury-ravaged season

 Ebden was awarded a wild card into the 2016 Australian Open but lost in round one to Marcel Granollers.
-In February, Ebden lost in round one of Delray Championships to Jeremy Chardy.
+In February, Ebden lost in round one of Delray Championships to Jérémy Chardy.
 This was his last match for seven months after which he sought advice and treatment from a multitude of health professionals in different countries.

 Ebden returned to competition at the OEC Kaohsiung Challenger then played qualifying at three Asian ATP events before returning to the Australian Challenger circuit.
 Due to his injuries and time away from the tour, Ebden finished the year with a ranking of 698, his worst end of season ranking in a decade.